eizmendic/MA-705-Final-Project/README.md

 Brief description of where/how you got the data and how it was processed.

 - http://api.currencylayer.com/
-LIve API to convert USD to 167 other currencies
+Live API to convert USD to 167 other currencies
+Two components were combined in order to create the drop down menu and obtain rates
+Note: There is a cap on 250 requests

 - https://www.ofx.com/en-us/forex-news/historical-exchange-rates/
 Created a CSV in order to get the data, then used it to graph.